Queen Inseon: Life as queen dowager and later life

 In 1659, as the King was receiving acupuncture to treat a boil on his head, he ended up losing too much blood during the process, making his condition critical, and eventually died in vain due to medical accident.
 On this, even though the Queen expressed her sorrow through severe wailing, she gave her best to make the funeral process meaningful, and it's told that she personally trimmed his fingernails as well as toenails and washed his body.
 After that, she only ate a thin rice gruel for 3 months.

 Yi Yeon succeeded his father as 18th Joseon monarch (temple name: Hyeonjong) and she was honoured as Queen Dowager Hyosuk.
 However, she became ill because she failed to take care of her health after her husband's death.
 Afterwards, Hyosuk frequently went to Onyang and took a bath in a hot spring, showing a slight improvement in her health condition, but when she reached 56 years old in 1674, her illness suddenly aggravated and she died in Gyeongdeok Palace's (known at the time as Gyeonghui Palace), Hoesangjeon Hall on March 20.

-Her tomb is in Yeongneung, located in Wangdae-ri, Neungseo-myeon, Yeoju, Gyeonggi Province, and is buried together with her husband in the Dongwonsanghareung cluster (the king's tomb lies in line with that of his wife).
+Her tomb is in Nyeongneung, located in Wangdae-ri, Neungseo-myeon, Yeoju, Gyeonggi Province, and is buried together with her husband in the Dongwonsanghareung cluster (the king's tomb lies in line with that of his wife).
 For her posthumous title, “In” was for showing love and loyalty, and “Seon” was for spreading goodness around and to others.
 Thus, she was posthumously honoured as Queen Inseon.

 When Queen Inseon died, and because Injo's second consort, who was also her six years younger mother-in-law, Queen Dowager Jaui, was present, the problem was known as "Yesong Dispute", (Note: Whether to wear the mourning attire or sangbok) which had become an issue after Hyojong's death, cropped up again.
 This triggered the second Yesong Dispute in Joseon.